Sage-Bionetworks/schematic/README.md

 ```

 The `.synapseConfig` is used to log into Synapse if you are not using an environment variable (i.e. `SYNAPSE_ACCESS_TOKEN`) for authentication, and the `.synapseCache` is where your assets are stored if you are not working with the CLI and/or you have specified `.synapseCache` as the location in which to store your manfiests, in your `config.yml` (more on the `config.yml` below).

+> [!IMPORTANT]
+> When developing on `schematic`, keep your `.synapseConfig` in your current working directory to avoid authentication errors.

 **Create and modify the `config.yml`**